Kong/docs.konghq.com/app/2.0.x/go.md

 This is a relatively recent feature in Golang, and has some rough edges in tooling and deployability.
 In particular, it's essential that the loading executable (`go-pluginserver` in our case) and the plugins have exactly the same linking behaviour.
 This involves at least:

-* The same version of any common library, including:
+* The same version of any common libraries, including:
     * `Kong/go-pdk`
     * all standard Go libraries (like `fmt`, `rpc`, `reflect`, etc)
     * OS libraries, like `libpthread`, `libc`, `ld-xxxx`, etc.
-* the exact same version of the Go compiler.
+* The exact same version of the Go compiler.
-* the same Go environment variables like `$GOROOT` and `$GOPATH`
+* The same Go environment variables like `$GOROOT` and `$GOPATH`

-The first point is somewhat alleviated with `go.mod` dependency management, but that introduces more complex issues on the environment variables requirement.
+The common libraries version compatibility is partially handled by the `go.mod` dependency management, but that introduces more complex issues on the environment variables requirement.

-The last point, `$GOPATH` is a real problem, not only because one of the recommended patterns is `$HOME/go`, which includes the developer's username in their own system, but also because it's common that production builds (Dockerfiles, build scripts, CI/CD systems) use a very different pattern.
+For example, the evironment variable `$GOPATH` is a real problem, not only because one of the recommended patterns is `$HOME/go`, which includes the developer's username in their own system, but also because it's common that production builds (Dockerfiles, build scripts, CI/CD systems) use a very different pattern.

-To guarantee this consistency, the `kong/go-plugin-tool` is used as a wrapper to the Go compiler.
+To guarantee consistency, the `kong/go-plugin-tool` is used as a wrapper to the Go compiler.
 Kong distribution packages and images use it to compile the included `go-pluginserver`.

 ### Development process